100% Free Consultation (469) 208-5535

 When a person sustains a TBI, they often have medical bills, lost wages, and other expenses associated with their injuries.
 In the most severe cases, a person will lose their ability to make a living and will have the quality of their life permanently altered.
 When someone else causes any type of TBI, they should be held accountable.

 At Arnold & Itkin, our Dallas TBI law firm helps clients fight for the compensation they need after preventable accidents.
 While we can’t change what has happened to them, we can seek the financial restoration they need to get the medical care and quality of life that they deserve.
 We’ve recovered billions of dollars for clients by never backing down from the results they deserve.
+Our approach involves meticulous attention to detail and an unwavering commitment to representing every client's best interests.
 We handle all types of personal injury claims in Dallas, including maritime law, work injury, product liability, and premises liability cases for clients nationwide.

 Call us today for a free consultation at (888) 493-1629.
 If our Dallas brain injury attorneys take your case, you pay no upfront costs and owe nothing at all unless we win.